zalenix/portaldocs/portal-sdk/templates/top-extensions-resource-browse.md

     The title is typically a descriptive plural noun that reflects the items in the grid.
 It does not change to reflect any filtering, searching or sorting.
 Some examples are: `All resources`, `Virtual machines`, and `Storage accounts`.

     Remember to include the display name, including singular and plural forms, in addition to uppercase and lowercase variants for the resource, as specified in [portalfx-extensions-assets.md#define-the-asset-type](portalfx-extensions-assets.md#define-the-asset-type).
 Also remember to define keywords for the asset so that the service will be more discoverable.

+    For more information about display names for resources, see [portalfx-browse-migration.md#migration-process](portalfx-browse-migration.md#migration-process).

 * Toolbar

     The toolbar contains actions that operate against the grid.
-For more information, see [#toolbar](#toolbar).
+For more information, see [#the-toolbar](#the-toolbar).

 * Filter panel